melissa-sa/melissa/README.md

 * The list of quantities to be analyzed must be added and be kept up-to-date in the Melissa options file `options.py`.
 * A Melissa time step does not necessarily equal one simulation time step.
 * The dimension of the field to be analyzed must be constant.
 Melissa does not support fields of variable dimension.
+* If Sobol' indices are to be computed and if the MPI coupling shall be used, then the MPI communicator passed to Melissa must be simulation-specific, i.e., the communicator returned by `MPI_Comm_get_attr(MPI_COMM_WORLD, MPI_APPNUM, ...)`.

 ### Client API